Quotes – Customer Approval Process

 4

-From here, if you want, you can leave it in a rejected status and move on.
+You can leave it in a rejected status and move on.
 However, if you want to try again, it’s easy to edit and resubmit that Quote.
 For instance, if the price was too high, you may choose to Edit the Quote and include a discount.
-Then simply Save and Send and the new Quote will be sent to the customer.
+Then Save and Send and the new Quote will be sent to the customer.
+When you do, the status of the Quote has returned to Sent, and the rejection reason is gone because we have technically submitted a new version.

 If the customer receives this new Quote and likes it, they can approve it.
 Then you’ll see the status in Skimmer change to Approved.
-And if you’ve selected the option to receive alerts, when a Quote is either rejected or approved, you’ll receive an email alerting you to a status change, so you can act on it right away.
+And if you’ve selected the option to receive alerts, when a Quote is either rejected or approved, you’ll receive an email alerting you to a status change.

-Keep in mind that if a customer delays in giving approval and the expiration date passes, they will not be able to approve an expired Quote.
+If the expiration date passes, they will not be able to approve an expired Quote.
 If you’re past the expiration date and they want to approve it, you’ll need to edit the Quote and give it a new expiration date.
-As an alternative, if the customer is okay with it, you can simply go into the expired Quote and mark it approved yourself, at which point it will prompt you to move back the expiration date.
+As an alternative, you can go into the expired Quote and mark it approved yourself, at which point it will prompt you to move back the expiration date.

 5